Master of Education (RTC) (EDM)

 This course examines, discusses and offers hands-on learning to understand the dynamics of upper elementary, middle, and high school students and how they learn best when their needs are recognized and addressed.
 Content addresses research in the psychology of pre-adolescents and adolescents from a variety of perspectives, including studies in neuroscience, cognitive science, psychology, and education.
 This course also explores research-based strategies to engage all students and improve the depth of their learning.

-This course examines, discusses and offers hands-on learning in today's classrooms that include a spectrum of learners who have different levels of attention, learning, communication, and behaviors.
-Learn how to tap into your students' strengths with appropriate interventions and curriculum practices.
+Today's classrooms include a spectrum of learners who have different levels of attention, learning, communication, and behaviors.
+This course is designed to offer educators a spectrum of instructional strategies.
+Learn how to apply research-based educational strategies to advance the knowledge and skills of your students with exceptionalities.
+This includes, but is not limited to students with ADHD, autism, intellectual, learning, sensory, and emotional differences.
+Tap into your students' strengths with appropriate interventions and curriculum practices.

-This course examines, discusses and offers hands-on learning to bolster collaboration, cooperation, innovation, creativity and critical thinking (all 21st Century Skills) using interactive hands-on structures and activities.
-The goal: to engage students living in a global community and ultimately working in a global marketplace.
-Participants can expect to learn how to successfully encourage students to work cooperatively and collaboratively to THINK, CREATE, SHARE and GROW interdependently.
+Collaboration, cooperation, innovation, creativity, and critical thinking (all 21st Century Skills) are demonstrated using interactive hands-on structures and activities.
+The goal: is to engage students living in a global community and ultimately working in a global marketplace.
+Participants can expect to learn how to successfully encourage students to work cooperatively and collaboratively to think, create, share, and grow interdependently.

 This course will provide educators with a comprehensive understanding of how artificial intelligence is transforming education.
 Participants will explore AI-powered tools, their applications in K-12 classrooms, ethical considerations, privacy and security concerns, and policies and regulations related to AI in education.
 Participants will learn how to use AI-powered tools to personalize learning experiences for students, automate administrative tasks, and collect and analyze data.
 Best practices for integrating AI in all classrooms and strategies for evaluating the effectiveness of AI-powered education will be examined.